SamuelSwartzberg/flashcardifying_text_temp/ling.md

 #### deixis

-Deixis is when the reference of a linguistic item depends on the context.
+»⟮Deixis⟯« is when ⟮the reference⟯ of ⟮＿a linguistic item＿⟯ ⟮depends on the context⟯.

 ##### vs. indexicality

-Deixis and indexiciality refer to the same phenomenon, unless a given author distinguishes them.
+⟮Deixis⟯ and ⟮indexiciality⟯ ⟮refer to the same phenomeno⟯n, unless ⟮a given author distinguishes them⟯.
-Deixis is generally more commonly used in linguistics, and indexicality in philosophy.
+⟮Deixis⟯ is generally more commonly used in ⟮linguistics⟯, and ⟮c-;indexicality⟯ in ⟮philosophy⟯.

 ##### types of deixis

-Deixis exixts mainly in three domains: personal deixis (people involved), spatial deixis (locations involved), temporal deixis (the time involved), discourse deixis (parts of the discourse).
+Deixis may be distinguished based on what kind of thing the thing deicitically referred to is.
+Distinguishing dexis baseed in the kind of thing deictically referred to gives four types: personal, spatial, temporal, discourse.

 Would ☞you☜ like to have dinner?|personal deixis
 She was sitting over ☞there☜.|spatial deixis